 Resources

-This page contains materials for professional development for College of Engineering staff.
+This page contains materials for professional development and awards for College of Engineering staff.
 Some materials are exclusive to the College, while others are University-wide or System-wide.

 UW-Madison Academic Staff Professional Development Grants are intended to support professional development and/or training to improve the effectiveness of academic staff members in their current roles.
 The grant can cover up to half of the cost of the development opportunity, with the applicant’s unit covering the remaining portion.